 For centuries, ghost stories were part of an oral tradition, often involving a storyteller reciting the spooky tale before a fire on a chilly winter night.
 During the 1800s, as magazine production and literacy became more widespread, reading ghost stories rose in popularity.
 However, many authors attempted to preserve on paper the experience of listening to an account of the supernatural.
 Harriet Beecher Stowe, Mary E. Wilkins Freeman, E. Nesbit, Ambrose Bierce, Edith Wharton, M.R.
 James, and many others put their creative stamps on this distinctive tradition.
 Echoing Ghost Stories: Literary Reflections of Oral Tradition showcases such tales, establishing their fascinating place within the wider genre of the Victorian ghost story.

-Scheduled to be released in December of 2018, Echoing Ghost Stories will be the second volume in the Phantom Traditions Library, a series of anthologies featuring unusual and forgotten genres of fiction that flourished in the 1800s.
+Echoing Ghost Stories is the second volume in the Phantom Traditions Library, a series of anthologies featuring unusual and forgotten genres of fiction that flourished in the 1800s.
 Future anthologies will feature other sub-genres of ghost stories, occult detective mysteries, tales about voyages to the moon, and more!

 Go to the Catalog of Books.